starkillerOG/motion-blinds/README.md

 m = MotionGateway(ip = "192.168.1.100", key = "12ab345c-d67e-8f")
 ```
 This library is not polling.
 Thus you need to populate the connected blinds using the GetDeviceList method and update device information using the Update method.
+Note that multicast pushes from the gateway can be processed to retrieve instant status updates (see Multicast pushes section)
 ```
 m.GetDeviceList()
 m.Update()